 It is recommended that an APS worker training process have four important components or phases: (1) orientation to the job, (2) supervised fieldwork, (3) core competency training, and (4) advanced or specialized training.

 The complex roles performed by APS workers require both formal content delivery and guided fieldwork to affect the transfer of learning from the classroom to practice.
-Subject content may be delivered in a variety of modalities, including, but not limited to classroom workshops, reading, work book exercises, case conferences, shadowing experienced workers, and online courses.
+Subject content may be delivered in a variety of modalities, including, but not limited to classroom workshops, reading, work book exercises, case conferences, shadowing experienced workers, online courses, and virtual-reality-/simulation-based trainings for experiential learning.
 APS systems are encouraged to be creative in content delivery.

 Trainers should be qualified and proficient by academic degree, expertise, and/or work experience to provide training on the topic offered.
 When possible, APS programs are encouraged to bring in trainers from outside of the APS program.